Table of Contents

 Let’s explore why cannabis smells, the conventional odor control techniques, and the solution created by OMI Industries with some key insights from Dr. Laura Haupert.

 As the plant grows, it produces terpenes — alongside cannabinoids, THC, and CBD — which are aromatic, stinky oils.
 But at the flowering stage of growth, cannabis plants tend to smell a lot.
 The scent comes from terpenoids and terpenes that the plant contains.

 Terpenes are compounds naturally produced by the cannabis plant to repel predators and lure pollinators.
 Over 100 terpenes may be found in the cannabis plant itself.
 However, the smell produced by the plant can de be described as pungent or putrid and may cause a nuisance to neighbors.

 To meet regulations and to maintain exceptional community standards, cannabis cultivators must remove the smell when they harvest cannabis.
 Yet finding the best odor removal method can be challenging.
-Let’s explore the most common odor removal techniques.
+Let’s explore the most common odor neutralization techniques.

-Conventional Cannabis Odor Control Techniques
+Conventional Cannabis Odor Neutralization Techniques

 There are three common techniques to control cannabis odor with their limitations.

 Activated carbon and charcoal filters are used in greenhouses to eliminate odors.
 The contaminated air pass through the carbon, which absorbs the odorous chemicals.
 Wet scrubbers filter the contaminated air through an aqueous solution.
 Effective and simple to install, activated carbon filters still need to be replaced frequently as they may reach saturation easily, depending on the size of the greenhouse.